chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 video, that goes over how to set up a to-do list in under 20 minutes.
 It is very comprehensible and showcases the magic of Volt.

-In this tutorial you will learn how to...
+In this tutorial you will learn how to create a working that updates as the user types.([like this one](https://typing-calculator.herokuapp.com/))  The the tutorial will go over how to...

 - Install the Volt Framework
 - Generate new Volt application
 - Use reactive form input
 - Create backend code for the typing calculator
 - Enable Bootstrap Animation

 ##Installation